prjemian/spec2nexus/docs/source/nexus_file_layout.rst

 Comments
 ++++++++

-These comments from a SPEC data file scan:
+These comments from an example SPEC data file scan:

 .. code-block::
    :linenos: